microsoft/SmartHotel360-Backend/docs/02-script.md

     > You see can see that with Azure Kubernetes Service, developers will get the best end-to-end experience in the industry for building apps in containers using Kubernetes.
 Using the Container Health Monitoring you’ll have deep telemetry on how the code is running in your AKS cluster.

-    > When issues arise, you’ll use the integrated Azure Dev Spaces in Visual Studio and VS Code to build and debug your applications in your own spaces, without messing with teammate or production code, and without having to spend days getting up and running.
+    > When issues arise, you’ll use the integrated Kubernetes Tools for Visual Studio and Azure Dev Spaces to build and debug your applications in your own spaces, without messing with teammate or production code, and without having to spend days getting up and running.